10 – Don’t Want You No More/It’s Not My Cross to Bear

 Many rock critics have hailed the recording of “In Memory of Elizabeth Reed,”as the greatest rock instrumental of all time.
-Without a doubt it is simply the most important Allman Brothers Band instrumental of their career.
+Without a doubt, it is simply the most important Allman Brothers Band instrumental of their career.
 The song served as the cornerstone of their Live At The Fillmore East LP which was released in 1973.
 The classic instrumental was also written once again by Dickey Betts who has penned so many of the brilliant Allman Brothers Band recordings.
 The song filled up almost an entire vinyl record side as it clocked in at over thirteen minutes.

 # 1 – Whipping Post

-The classic Allman Brothers Band Song, “Whipping Post,” has been the band’s most popular choice as a show closer throughout the groups illustrious career.
-No one understand the significance of a song more than the band itself.
+The classic Allman Brothers Band Song, “Whipping Post,” has been the band’s most popular choice as a show closer throughout the group’s illustrious career.
+No one understands the significance of a song more than the band itself.
 It is very telling when a band chooses a particular song to close their shows on a consistent basis.
 The song “Whipping Post,” was originally released on their debut album, The Allman Brothers Band released on November 4th 1969.
-The song closed out the record appearing as the last track on side two.
+The song closed out the record by appearing as the last track on side two.
 Berry Oakley’s opening bass line has become one of the most famous bass lines ever played in rock and roll history.

 The song had one of the most unusual time signatures in music in which the band played in 11/4 time.
 Perhaps what made the song so special was the pulse of the song that led to a climactic build up capped by the memorable line “Good Lord, I feel Like I’m Dying,” No one could ever sing those words like Gregg Allman.
 Furthermore, no band has ever come close to producing the blues southern rock sound that The Allman Brothers Band utilized in such a unique yet authentic fashion.
 There have been many great southern rock bands, but the Allman Brothers Band were on a whole other level.